wooey/Wooey/docs/heroku.rst

 Celery
 ------

 The last bit to setup is celery.
-For this, we will use the free AMPQ services from heroku, such as RabbitMQ Bigwig.
+For this, we will use the free AMQP services from heroku, such as RabbitMQ Bigwig.
 After enabling this in your heroku dashboard, complete the guide found :ref:`here <celery_guide>`.

 Production Settings
 -------------------